folks, it's getting closer to the winter Holidays

-and many people besides MISSTVC will be entertaining.
+again, and many people besides MISS TVC will be

 Because there are so many parties in December, hosts (and hostesses) are often competing for the same guests.
 If you are planning to entertain this season, NOW is the time to begin preparations.
 It's the "early host" who gets the guests.
 And the well prepared host keeps them wanting to come back...party after party.

 Here is a 45 day "count down" calendar.
 I have found that using a calendar to schedule preparations avoids last minute panic.
 This is intended as a guide and can certainly be modfied to fit your individual needs (For example, you can modify this to a 30-day countdown).